 The stats around hair loss in men are stark: up to 40 percent of men in their thirties experience hereditary hair loss, and that number tops 50 percent by the age of 50.
 It can start as early as puberty, and in all, an estimated 50 million American men experience male pattern baldness, known as androgenetic alopecia to the scientists who study it.
-Genes play the biggest role, but hormones, diet and medication are also common causes among hair loss in men.
+Genes play the biggest role, but hormones, diet and medication are also common causes of hair loss in men.

 What Causes Hair Loss in Men?

 - Genetics: Your family history is the biggest predictor of thinning hair, especially typical male pattern baldness.
 That means if other men in your family have had hair loss, you are more likely to as well.

 - Hormones: Scientists aren’t sure why, but cells in the scalps of men who are genetically disposed convert the main male hormone, testosterone, into another hormone known as DHT that causes follicles to shrink and eventually stop growing hair.
 The hormonal changes that occur during menopause are a common cause of thinning hair in women; in men, thyroid issues can also contribute to hair loss.

 - Medical Conditions: Male pattern baldness has also been associated with medical conditions like heart disease, high blood pressure, enlarged prostates, diabetes and obesity.

 - Medications: A variety of drugs are linked to hair loss including those used to treat arthritis, depression, high blood pressure, heart problems and, of course, cancer (hair that is lost during cancer treatments typically returns).
 Always talk to your doctor if you have any questions about medication regiments.

-- Stressful Events: A big shock to the system, whether caused by emotional or physical stress, can trigger thinning.
+- Stressful Events: A big shock to the system, whether caused by emotional or physical stress, can trigger hair thinning.
 Examples of such so-called trigger events include surgery or a death in the family.